-6. Mentioning Other Users
+6. Tagging Users

 When creating posts, you’ll sometimes want to mention other users.
 Each network has its own specifications, and some won’t allow tagging users together, for example, you won’t be able to tag someone on Twitter and Facebook at the same time.

 To do this, we recommend using the Customize for Each Network button.